MicrosoftDocs/windowsserverdocs/WindowsServerDocs/failover-clustering/deploy-cloud-witness.md

 ---
 ms.assetid: 0cd1ac70-532c-416d-9de6-6f920a300a45
-title: Deploy a cloud witness for a failover cluster
+title: Deploy a cloud witness for a failover cluster in Windows Server
 manager: lizross
 ms.author: jgerend
 ms.topic: article